Beanie Babies Value and History

 Beanie Babies are actually worth big bucks.
 Well, they are worth big bucks as long as you know what you are collecting.
 The history of this toy collectible tells the real story.

 Ty Warner’s idea was simple.
 Give children a toy that they could purchase with their own money and make sure that buying just one toy is never enough.
 Ty Warner, the owner of Ty Warner Inc. and later Ty Inc., introduced Beanie Babies and achieved success with his low priced, small scale, stuffed animal toys.
 The business and marketing strategies for Beanie Babies were savvy and the Beanie Babies line was unmistakable.
+See a list of valuable Beanie Babies.

 Ty Inc. used plastic PVC pellets as filler for his toys that felt more lifelike than the traditional stiff toy stuffing.
 What else did Ty Warner do to spark interest and sales in Beanie Babies?
 The company cut out the middleman–in this case, parents–and sold directly to the end users.
 Who were the end users? kids.
 They made the toys cheap enough so kids could afford to buy them.
 Lastly, the company retired certain Beanie Babies without notice creating an ongoing buying frenzy for all of the Beanie Babies animals simply based on the fear that a certain Beanie Babies animal would be retired without any warning.